-The units (sub-units) of the LNAF may become involved in the performance of other tasks not provided for in this Law, but established by an order of the Cabinet of Ministers.
+The units (sub-units) of the LNAF may become involved in the performance of other tasks that are not reflected in this Law, but established by an order of the Cabinet of Ministers.

-The Minister of Defence controls the execution of the above mentioned tasks and missions by the LNAF.
-The Ministry of Defence has an assisting structure to ensure the legality of actions of the LNAF - the Audit and Inspection department of the Ministry of Defence.
+The Minister of Defence controls the execution of the above-mentioned tasks and missions by the LNAF.
+The Ministry of Defence has an assisting structure to ensure the legality of actions of the LNAF - the Audit and Inspection Department of the Ministry of Defence.
 In order to ensure rule of law within LNAF, the Military Police has operational rights of the investigating authority.